NIU-Graph-Intelligence/masterset-toolkit/README_MASTERSET_TOOLKIT.md

 We run the citation_context_extractor package after that.

 - First using `--grobid` argument.
-Because Grobid is our primarily tools for citation extraction.
-For fallback, we use Nougat (using `--nougat`).
+Nougat will automatically skip the alpha-tag citation number mismatch patterns.
 - Those skipped ones will be covered by the `--nougat` argument.
-What it will do is: for the missing citation contexts, it will extract those contexts from the Nougat generated .md files.
+What it will do is: for the missing citation contexts, it will extract those contexts from the Nougat generated .md files because Grobid couldn't process them from its .md files (because of number mismatches of alpha-tag).

 ---